MaiKokain/sekaistickers-vencord/README.md

-# SekaiCards-Vencord

-[Sekai Cards](https://st.ayaka.one/) in Vencord/Discord directly!!!
+[Sekai Stickers](https://st.ayaka.one/) in Vencord/Discord directly!!!